Friday 15 November, 2024

 The usual outward habit of both sexes is the pladd; the women’s much finer, the colours more lovely, and the squares larger than the men’s and put me in mind of the ancient Picts.
 This serves them for a veil and covers both head and body.
 The men wear theirs after another manner, especially when designed for ornament: it is loose and flowing, like the mantles our painters give their heroes.
 Their thighs are bare, with brawny muscles.
 Nature has drawn all her stroaks bold and masterly; what is covered is only adapted to necessity – a thin brogue on the foot, a short buskin of various colours on the legg, tied above the calf with a striped pair of garters.
 What should be concealed is hid with a large shot-pouch, on each side of which hangs a pistol and a dagger.
 A round target on their backs, a blew bonnet on their heads, and in one hand a broad sword and a musquet in the other.
 Perhaps no nation goes better arm’d, and I assure you they will handle them with bravery and dexterity, especially the sword and target, as our verterne regiments found to their cost at Killiecrankie.

 After Sacheverell’s salvage operation there have been numerous salvage attempts on the wreck which recovered cannon and other artefacts.
-The most recent attempt was in 2014 and was sponsored by the 13th Duke of Argyll.15 A sunken Spanish galleon laden with gold at the bottom of Tobermory Bay makes an excellent tale, however, it is just a tale and it is safe to say that there is no treasure to be found.
+The most recent attempt was in 2014 and was sponsored by the 13th Duke of Argyll.15 A sunken Spanish galleon laden with gold at the bottom of Tobermory Bay makes an excellent tale, however, it is probably safe to say that there is no treasure to be found.

 Notes: